 Clicker responses will be gathered nearly every day in class (expect the first clicker question to be asked at, or very near, the beginning of class).
 Clicker points are earned by responding to the questions that are posed.
 It doesn’t matter whether your answer is right or wrong; you simply need to respond.
-80% bonus: if you respond to at least 80% of the clicker questions that are asked, you will receive full clicker credit (100%) for the semester.
+80% bonus: if you respond to at least 80% of the clicker questions that are asked over the course of the semester, you will receive full clicker credit (100%) for the semester.

 The lab is evaluated in two ways.
 First, there is a baseline expectation of satisfactory performance in the lab.
 Students who do not perform in a satisfactory way will not receive a passing grade for 201.
 Second, lab points will be awarded based on a combination of factors: lab work, quality of lab notebook, and quality of lab reports.
 More specifically, we expect all students to:

 - complete all assigned lab work

 - keep a detailed, accurate, up-to-date lab notebook

 - turn in reasonably satisfactory reports for all labs

 - practice safe lab behaviors

 - be punctual and prepared for lab, and be punctual in turning in assignments (notebooks, reports)